bazooka-ci/bazooka/README.md

 Bazooka relies heavily on Docker and its ecosystem and has been designed around it, to take advantage of everything Docker is capable, and then focus on the CI/CD part.

 In Bazooka, everything is a plugin, and each plugin is a Docker container.
-You can read more about our [plugin architecture here](http://bazooka.readthedocs.org/en/latest/internals/plugin_architecture/)
+You can read more about bazooka's [plugin architecture here](http://docs.bazooka-ci.io/internals/plugin_architecture.html)

 ## Documentation

-To install Bazooka, setup development environment, or learn more about the specifics, we recommend to read [the Documentation on readthedocs.org](http://bazooka.readthedocs.org/en/latest/)
+To install Bazooka, setup development environment, or learn more about the specifics, we recommend reading [the documentation ](http://docs.bazooka-ci.io)